SIGN-IN

 Isolated mutations play significant role in human genome studies

-Peter Rogan, University of Western Ontario
+Peter Rogan, Western University

 Human genetic diseases are most commonly caused by mutations that impact specific parts of the genome.
 These point mutations can alter the way DNA is translated and expressed, leading to the onset of diseases.
 Prof. Peter Rogan, Canada Research Chair in Genome Bioinformatics at The University of Western Ontario, says specific, individual mutations are linked to the onset of genetic conditions such as lupus, asthma and diabetes.
 Being able to identify these genetic disorders can play a huge role in selecting plants and animals with the most desirable traits for breeding or to select those with natural resistance to pests and infections.
 In order to disseminate single copy technology for genomic analysis worldwide, Dr. Rogan has founded Cytognomix Inc. to market products to diagnostic and research laboratories.
 More info